 What is band camp?
 Is it required?

 Band camp is our mandatory pre-season rehearsal time.
-Typically, it starts the Tuesday before classes begin, with the drumline, colorguard, and WMB Council members coming two days earlier.
+Typically, it starts six days before classes begin, with the drumline, colorguard, and WMB Council members coming two days earlier.
 We spend this week learning or brushing up on technique, rehearsing the music, learning drill, and getting to know each other.
-This is arguably the most important part of the season, since we get so much accomplished.
-We can usually learn most or all of the pregame show and get started on our halftime show.
-It's especially beneficial for new members, because you get to move in early, learn your way around campus, and make dozens of new friends.
+This is the most important part of the season, since we get so much accomplished.
+We can usually learn most of our halftime show and address some material from the pregame show.
+It's especially beneficial for new members, because you get to move in early (three days before the other first-years), learn your way around campus, and make LOTS of new friends.
 When the rest of the freshmen arrive later that week, you'll have a huge jump on them.
-In addition to the rehearsals during the day, there are also usually Kappa Kappa Psi-sponsored evening activities that are designed for everyone to get to know each other.
+In addition to the rehearsals during the day, there are also usually evening activities that are designed for everyone to get to know each other.
 In the past, this has included scavenger hunts, section olympics, a "no-talent show," and game nights.
 Even though people are usually pretty tired at the end of the day, most choose to stay for these activities because they're a lot of fun.

-The band pays for your on-campus housing until dorms open and pays for many of your meals (except breakfast, lunch the first day, dinner on Wednesday, and lunch on Thursday) until meal plans start up (usually that Friday).
+The band pays for your on-campus housing until dorms open and pays for many of your meals (except breakfast, lunch the first day and dinner on the second day) until meal plans start up (move-in day for the rest of your class).
 It is important that we have an accurate count of who is going to be there so that we pay for the right number of rooms and meals.

 What should I bring to band camp?

 The short answer is "everything you'll need for the semester" since you'll be moving into your dorm.
 Here's a list of more specific items you'll need/want for the week:

 - Anything you need for your instrument to work properly (reeds, oil, etc.)

 - A check (NO CASH) to pay for supplies if you didn't pay online